 Mexican Stuffed Shells

-These Mexican Stuffed Shells are so easy and loved by the whole family!
-These Mexican Stuffed Shells freeze well as a casserole and can be made ahead of time.
+Mexican Stuffed Shells freeze well as a casserole and can be made ahead of time.
 This is a great stuffed shell recipe stuffed with seasoned taco beef and topped with taco sauce and cheese.
+This recipe so easy and loved by the whole family!

 We’ve been eating a whole lot of chicken, fish, and veggies at our house lately.
-When my 7 year old son asked what was for dinner last night and I told him grilled chicken and broccoli, he about started crying.
+When my son asked what was for dinner last night and I told him grilled chicken and broccoli, he about started crying.

 I wanted to join him.
-I realized we needed a little break from the same old and started browsing the Internet.
+I realized we needed a little break from the same old and started brainstorming.

 Last time I was in a major dinner rut I stumbled upon this Taco Pasta and heard nothing but praises at the dinner table.